 * Safe-haven yen slips as risk of strike on Syria diminishes

-* Dollar stays under pressure with Fed policy outlook still unclear
+* Dollar stays under pressure with Fed policy outlook unclear

-* Next week's Fed meeting is main focus for markets
+* Next week’s Fed meeting main focus for markets

-NEW YORK, Sept 10 (Reuters) - The dollar rose to an almost seven-week peak against the yen on Tuesday as easing tensions over Syria and encouraging Chinese economic data eroded demand for the safe-haven Japanese currency.
+NEW YORK, Sept 10 (Reuters) - The dollar rose to a near seven-week high against the yen on Tuesday as easing tensions over Syria and encouraging Chinese economic data eroded demand for the safe-haven Japanese currency.

-The yen also weakened to a 3-1/2-month low against the euro, while the higher-yielding Australian and New Zealand dollars gained on rising investor appetite for risk.
+The yen also weakened to a 3-1/2-month low against the euro, while the higher-yielding Australian and New Zealand dollars rallied as investors’ appetite for risk increased.

-Syria accepted a Russian proposal on Tuesday to give up chemical weapons and win a reprieve from threatened U.S. military strikes.
-The diplomatic initiative marks a reversal after weeks in which the West appeared finally headed towards intervention in a two-and-a-half-year-old war.
+Syria accepted a Russian proposal on Tuesday to give up chemical weapons and win a reprieve from U.S. strikes.
+The diplomatic initiative marks a sudden reversal after weeks in which the West appeared finally headed towards intervention in a two-and-a-half year old war.

-Adding to the positive sentiment in financial markets, China reported stronger-than-expected industrial output and retail sales, reinforcing hopes the world's second-largest economy was stabilizing after slowing for more than two years.
+Adding to the positive sentiment in financial markets, China reported stronger-than-expected industrial output and retail sales, reinforcing hopes the economy was stabilising after slowing for more than two years.

-"If the U.S. can indeed avoid a military confrontation in Syria, the downward pressure on dollar/yen could ease considerably and could push the pair towards the 100.50 level," said Boris Schlossberg, managing director of FX strategy at BK Asset Management in New York.
+“If U.S. can indeed avoid a military confrontation in Syria, the downward pressure on dollar/yen could ease considerably and could push the pair towards the 100.50 level as the day proceeds,” said Boris Schlossberg, managing director of FX strategy at BK Asset Management in New York.

 The yen also weakened after minutes of the Bank of Japan’s August policy meeting released on Tuesday showed members were confident that the central bank’s aggressive monetary stimulus was helping to lead to an economic recovery.

-A Reuters poll on Monday showed economists expect the Fed to announce a modest reduction in its $85 billion monthly bond-buying program by some $10 billion.
+A Reuters poll on Monday showed economists expect the Fed to announce a modest reduction in its $85 billion monthly asset-buying programme by some $10 billion.

 San Francisco Federal Reserve Bank President John Williams said on Monday he has yet to make up his mind on supporting a reduction at the Fed’s meeting next week.